 I watched a few YouTube videos on TinkerCad.
 Once I was ready to create, I looked at my different passenger car interiors and picked the Sun Valley Observation car to be redone.
 The Sun Valley was picked for several reasons.

-- I did not like how my magazine end tables turned out.
+- I didn't like how my magazine end tables turned out.
 It was the best I could do at the time using basswood.

 - I never could not find the historically correct aluminum chairs to go at the two writing desks.

-- I did not like my bench seats with attached writing desks.
-They are rough and I don’t think they look like writing desks at all.
+- I wasn't a fan of my bench seats with attached writing desks.
+They were rough and I don’t think they look like writing desks at all.

 I was ready to create my first drawing using TinkerCad.
 To use this program I just had to drag shapes onto the workplane and stretch/shrink them to create things.
 There are lots of different shapes to choose from squares, circles, triangles, etc...
 You can even pick negative shapes to remove sections of your drawing.
 After several hours, here’s my first TinkerCad drawing of a 1937 style magazine end table w/ lamp looked like after combining all the shapes together to be a single object.
 After a few failed prints I learned the end table needed to be turned on its side so it will print correctly on the 3D printer.

 The end table looks large in the drawing but these items are really small.

 Experimenting more with this new TinkerCad program, I printed the end table with a 3mm opening in the bottom for an LED.
 My thought was to put illuminated lamps in this observation car.
 It turned out the white plastic was too thick for the light to shine through so I bought a roll of clear PLA filament.

 Nope, way too much light gets through the clear PLA.
 Even after painting the end table I could not stop the bright light from bleeding through the end table.
 But it’s fun to experiment and learn.